 This government does have a plan for our health care and it is one that will serve corporate interests instead of the public interest.
 Zooming in on the UCP’s health omnibus Bill 30 provides crucial pieces in the puzzle of the UCP privatization agenda.
 This is part one of a series of blog posts about the privatization of health care in Alberta.

 Laboratory Services, Home Care, and Telehealth Under Austerity

 from guinea pigs to heroes (and back again?)

-Jason Kenney joined others last week in celebrating the life-saving contributions of medical lab professionals in Alberta.
-This was a marked departure from his drive just a few months ago to privatize the province's labs and label lab workers as not "frontline" medicine.
+Jason Kenney has celebrated the life-saving contributions of medical lab professionals in Alberta but just a few months ago he discussed plans to privatize the province's labs and label lab workers as not "frontline" medicine.
 Rebecca Graff-McRae digs into the current work of medical labs in Alberta, their recent political history, and what might become of them post-pandemic.